horacisalvany/pagaCoin/README.md

 ## Getting Started

-For try this application in your local machine, you have to download the whole project and launch  both parts in paralel.
+For run the application in your local machine, you have to download the whole project and launch  both parts in paralel.

 ### Prerequisites